End of June,

 now I’m back and our story continues.

 the secondary elements have to be beautiful in their own right,

-and support the design
+while supporting the design

 established with the primary elements.

-so let’s dive in.
+so let’s get going.

-because its all over the fifth so-called wall,
+because it’s all over the fifth so-called wall,

 and thereby interacts with every other element in the space.